 Eligibility and Deadlines

 Only recipients of the Copland House Residency Awards are eligible.
 Compositions in any medium begun, worked on, completed, and/or orchestrated during Copland House residencies may be submitted.
 Composers will be allowed to apply with only ONE composition of their choice per residency, even if they may have worked on several while at Copland House.

 Application form (Download PDF)

-Eligible composers should submit the brief application form and one completed score, postmarked by July 1.
+Eligible composers should submit the brief application form and one completed score by the postmark deadline, July 21.
 Composers are very strongly encouraged to include a recording (compact disc only) of this work.
 MIDI realizations are acceptable, but not recommended, if live or studio recordings do not exist.
 Composers who have already sent a completed score (and recording), in compliance with their residency agreements, should submit only the application form.

 The precise type of support (either performance or recording) most beneficial and appropriate to the work chosen will be determined in consultation with the composer.
 Award funds will be paid directly to the recording company or performing artist or ensemble.
 In many instances, this award will not cover the entire costs of performance or recording; it is intended to recognize outstanding works, stimulate interest in them, and champion their dissemination.
 Award funds will be held for up to five years from notification of the award.
 For further information, contact us.

 Jury: Tania Leon, Joan Tower, Richard Wilson